huabawa/Jalpc/_posts/2017-08-23-How-to-connect-to-a-AWS-DB-Instance-running-MySQL-with-Shiny.md

 # Connecting to AWS DB instance running MySQL with Shiny

-In this tutorial, I will be showing you how to connect an RDS MySQL instance to Rstudio and display your data in a Shiny webpage.
-I will also be showing you how to display your S3 bucket CSV data in Shiny.
+In this tutorial, I will be showing you how to connect an RDS MySQL instance to Rstudio and display your data on a Shiny webpage.
+I will also be showing you how to display your S3 bucket CSV data on a Shiny webpage, how to display data on an online Shiny dashboard, and how to create a timeseries graph with Shiny.
+Before we get into R programming, you need to understand the basics of MySQL and, most importantly, know what Shiny is.

 **What is Shiny?**

 Shiny is dynamic web pages built on R.

 Before you start this tutorial, make sure that you have MySQL community version installed.
 If you have not installed it, please go to this link, https://www.mysql.com/products/community/, to install it.
 If you don't have any experience in MySQL or R, this is the right tutorial for you, but if you do, that's great!
 When I started writing this tutorial, I had absolutely no experience in MySQL and R, so if I can understand MySQL and R, so can you.

+You should also install RStudio from here, https://www.rstudio.com/products/rstudio/download/.
+Download and install this free version, RStudio Desktop Open Source License.

-After you have installed MySQL community version, follow these steps.
+After you have installed the MySQL community version and RStudio, follow these steps to access your RDS MySQL.

 **Here are the steps:**